Teffont: Post-Roman status

-The name Teffont has an Old English element (*tēo, boundary) and Latin (*funta, from fontāna, spring).
-"Funta" and other Latin and British place-name elements in this area of south-west Wiltshire also suggest that British speech may have survived in the area to a late date.
+The name Teffont has an Old English element (*tēo, boundary), though it has also been said to derive from an unattested personal name *Teōwa.
+The second element is from Latin (*funta, from fontāna, spring). *Funta sites usually lay between areas occupied by Britons and the recently-occupied territories of incoming Anglo-Saxons, and the name may have been applied to a spring where people met to agree boundaries.
+"Funta" and other Latin and British place-name elements in this area of south-west Wiltshire suggest that Brittonic speech may have survived in the area to a late date.

 Teffont may have continued to mark a boundary, this time between British and Saxons, for decades after the departure of Roman authority and the fall of the neighbouring civitas Belgarum to the Saxons.
 To the east there are many sixth-century Saxon cemeteries, but to the west the graves all belong to the second quarter of the seventh century and are of a different character, with weapons and other grave goods which may make a political statement following the conquest of new territory.

 Later Saxon history

 In 860 Æthelbald, King of Wessex granted 14 hides at Teffont to his thegn, Osmund.